 Neil Rossy is a member of the Board of Directors since 2004 and serves as President and Chief Executive Officer of the Corporation since May 1, 2016.
 Prior to being appointed to this office by the Board of Directors, he had served as Chief Merchandising Officer of Dollarama since 2010.
 With the company since its inception in 1992, he has been involved in all aspects of Dollarama's business, supply chain and day-to-day operations.
 Over the last three decades, Neil Rossy has played an increasingly important role in strategic decisions related to warehousing and distribution, direct sourcing, brand identity, product development and merchandising innovations that define Dollarama and underpin its success.
 He is a graduate of Queen's University.

-Board/Committee Memberships Attendance

-Board of Directors 7/7 (100%)
+Board/Committee Memberships Attendance Board of Directors Total 7/7 (100%) 7/7 (100%)

-Total 7/7 (100%)

-ears Top Relevant Competencies Retail / Business ESG

-Retail Industry Community Support
+- ¬ Retail Industry

-Distribution, Warehousing and Health and Safety of
+- Distribution, Warehousing and Logistics

-Logistics Employees

-International Sourcing
+- International Sourcing

-- Senior Executive Leadership / 1
+- Senior Executive Leadership / Strategic Planning

-Strategic Planning

-Information Technology and
+- Information Technology and Cybersecurity

-Cybersecurity